 Seeking out a Military School in Bremerton, Washington for an At-Risk Boy?

 Under the structure and order of a military school, wayward teen boys become respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose purpose is to lead troubled teens to realize their specific purpose, or destiny, in Christ.

 Teens attend Heartland Boys Academy from around the country, including from Bremerton, Washington.
 Parents often find it beneficial to experience a new environment detached from their boy’s negative peers.

-Heartland Boys Academy is a military-like school unlike any other.
-We are a military academy, an accredited school, and a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based unlike any other.
+We are a military academy, an accredited school and the kind of adventure boys love, a strong spiritual emphasis, and hands-on vocational training.
 All of these are meant to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively enrolls troubled or at-risk boys.
 Beyond helping capable students get back on track academically, we present specific leadership training to unleash the potential in each child.
 We teach teens to serve and love other people.
 Community service projects and real jobs offer real-life experience and application of the leadership principles taught at Heartland.